Azure/iot-edge-v1/doc/sample_ble.md

   1. The BLE device generates a temperature sample and transfers it over Bluetooth to the BLE module.
-  2. The BLE Module receives the sample and publishes it on to the message bus along with the device's MAC address.
+  2. The BLE Module receives the sample and publishes it to the message broker along with the device's MAC address.
-  3. The identity mapping module picks up this message from the message bus and looks up its internal table in order  to translate the device MAC address into an Azure IoT Hub identity (comprised of a device ID and device key).
+  3. The identity mapping module picks up this message from the message broker and looks up its internal table in order to translate the device MAC address into an Azure IoT Hub identity (comprised of a device ID and device key).
-     It then proceeds to publish a new message on to the message bus containing the temperature sample data, the MAC address, the IoT Hub device ID and key.
+     It then proceeds to publish a new message on to the message broker containing the temperature sample data, the MAC address, the IoT Hub device ID and key.
   4. The IoT Hub HTTP module then receives this message from the identity mapping module and publishes it to the Azure IoT Hub itself.
-  5. The logger module logs all messages from the message bus into a file on the disk.
+  5. The logger module logs all messages from the message broker into a file on the disk.

 The cloud to device command data flow pipeline is described via a block diagram